-The harmful effects of second-hand smoke
+The harmful effects of second-hand tobacco smoke and vapour

-What is second-hand smoke?
+What is second-hand tobacco smoke or vapour?

-How harmful is second-hand smoke?
+How harmful is second-hand tobacco smoke?

-Second-hand smoke is poisonous.
+Second-hand tobacco smoke is poisonous.
 It has over 7,000 chemicals, hundreds of which are toxic and at least 70 that can cause cancer.

 How does second-hand smoke harm your health?